 Dear HR Knowledge, what is Job Abandonment?

 Job abandonment occurs when an employee fails to advise supervisors that he or she has no plan to return to work.
-If an employee does not show up for a designated shift or fails to come back from a break; is that defined as job abandonment?
+But what if an employee does not show up for a designated shift or fails to come back from a break; is that defined as job abandonment?
 Or what if an employee requested time off and hasn’t yet received approval but takes time off anyway; is that job abandonment?

 There is no legal definition for job abandonment, so the determination of what constitutes abandonment must be clearly defined in a written company policy.
 It is in your company’s best interest to create clear policies regarding absenteeism and proper notification procedures to address these types of situations.

 How Does Job Abandonment Fit into Company Policy?

 When it comes to job abandonment, having a well-defined absenteeism policy is critical.
-You should clearly spell out a policy that states the number of days missed before the absence is considered resignation by job abandonment.
+The policy should state the number of days missed before the absence is considered resignation by job abandonment.
 For example, your company policy can dictate that three shifts missed without contacting the supervisor constitutes job abandonment.
-Without such a policy, taking action in the event of an uninformed absence can put your company in a difficult position, especially if previous employees were not terminated for the same number of unexcused absences.
+Without a policy, taking action against an employee when they don’t show up to work can put your company in a difficult position, especially if previous employees were not terminated for the same number of unexcused absences.
 The situation is further complicated if the employer is in a state or city with earned sick time requirements; what if the employee was out with the flu?
-Employers who administer their unexcused absence policies with no real consistency put their company at risk, if ever engaged in a legal process.
+Employers who administer their unexcused absence policies with no real consistency put their company at risk, if ever engaged in a legal battle with a terminated employee.

 Since most cases of job abandonment are considered voluntary resignations, typically, employees are not eligible for unemployment benefits.
 Having a policy that clearly delineates the company’s and the employee’s responsibilities is useful if the employee contests your decision.

-Even if the employee abandons the job, you must pay them wages earned before the termination.
+Even if your employee abandons the job, you must pay them wages earned before they were terminated.
 The law regarding when wages must be paid varies by state, but generally, you must provide final pay on or before the next scheduled payday.

 Employer Best Practices

 Each situation is different, but continued absenteeism can hurt employee morale and the business’s bottom line.
 As an employer, it’s usually a good practice, although not a legal requirement, to reach out to the employee who fails to show up for work.
-In some instances, a simple phone call can pinpoint the root of miscommunication.
+In some instances, a simple phone call can resolve any miscommunication.
 If that method fails, for purposes of documentation, send a certified letter with return-receipt detailing the terms for abandonment, consistent with company policy.
-The letter should also indicate that failure to contact your company within a specified number of days with a reasonable explanation, will result in the employee having voluntarily resigned from their position.
+The letter should also indicate that failure to contact your company within a specified number of days with a reasonable explanation will result in the employee having voluntarily resigned.

-A clear and executable policy for absenteeism in the event of job abandonment will establish the appropriate steps to take and set the expectations for all parties involved.
-It’s prudent for you to document each step of a job abandonment termination.
-Following a predetermined process will make it easier to act when you suspect job abandonment.
+A clear and consistent policy for absenteeism in the event of job abandonment will establish the appropriate steps to take and set the expectations for for both managers and employees; following an already established process will make it easier to act when you suspect job abandonment.

 About HR Knowledge

-Founded in 2001, HR Knowledge, Inc. is a privately funded company providing integrated outsourced HR services tailored to our clients’ needs.
+Founded in 2001, HR Knowledge provides integrated outsourced HR services tailored to our clients’ needs.
 Our full array of offerings includes managed payroll, employee benefits administration, and HR consulting and support services, such as training, compliance, custom-built software solutions, and Hiring Process Management™, our comprehensive recruitment service that takes you from finding to onboarding new talent.
 Our major markets are fast-growing small- and medium-sized businesses, many of which are venture-capital-backed; foreign companies expanding into the states; and charter schools.
 Partnering with HR Knowledge can reduce your administrative costs, minimize your legal risk, help you find and develop talent, and alleviate the HR burden so that you can focus on your core business.